chpatola/flask_db/README.md

 All base functionality is now in place.
 I have also added access control to the routes and implemented error handling.
 The layout is also more complete and I have divided the code into files and impoved the code style.
 In my opinion, the app is now almost finished.
 I await feedback and will do the last finish up after that.
 Instructions for where and how to test the app is found on the top of this Readme file.

+### Progression 24.10 (Final)
+I have modularized the app furthermore, fixed the reported duplicate username crash problem (https://github.com/chpatola/flask_db/issues/2) and tidied up the code.
+Instructions for where and how to test the app is found on the top of this Readme file.